seedifferently/apidocs-v4/source/includes/_dropin.md

 # Drop-in UI
-The PokitDok Drop-in UI enables anyone to add eligibility checks to their own website with a fully styled and functional UI.
+The PokitDok Drop-in UI enables anyone to add functionality like eligibility checks or out-of-pocket cost estimation to their own website with a fully styled and functional UI.

-* Patient eligibility in seconds
 * One simple drop-in with full customization
 * All major insurance carriers
-* Detailed info including deductible status and co-pays
+* Detailed eligibility info including deductible status and co-pays

 ## 1. Get Drop-in Token